 4. Future review or audit

-- Audit Services, Information Security, Institutional Compliance, IT or University Management may review technology for continued adherence to plan, security, etc
+- Audit Services, Information Security, Institutional Compliance, ITS or University Management may review technology for continued adherence to plan, security, etc.

 Policy Authority/Enforcement: The University's Information Security Officer (ISO) is responsible for the development, publication, modification and oversight of these policies and standards.
 The ISO works in conjunction with University Leadership, Information Technology, Audit Services and others for development, monitoring and enforcement of these policies and standards.